Improve your early years practice

 Instead of us saying, “She is just doing it for attention – ignore her,” we might say, “She is just doing it for relationship.”
 Then, would we still have the option to ignore her?

-In many cases, it’s not so much that a child really has behavior problems.
-More often, it has to do with how we perceive those behaviors, because we connect them with being punished for expressing the same things when we were little.
+In many cases, it’s not so much that a child really has behaviour problems.
+More often, it has to do with how we perceive those behaviours, because we connect them with being punished for expressing the same things when we were little.
 It’s only natural that we choose responses that fit our comfort level and personal experiences — but we can also rethink this.

 It takes courage to face how some of the ways we were treated as children can affect our disciplinary interactions, or our relationships in general with young children.